Board of Directors

 Payroll Manager/Pendleton Woolen Mills

 Bio: Sandra had three children that dance for Kúkátónón in the 80’s, and now her granddaughter is in the dance troupe.
 Sandra is the Payroll Manager for Pendleton Woolen Mills employed over 40 years, she is a Tax Professional working for HR Block for 4 years during tax season.
 She also maintains the books for her husband’s company Remodeling by Wesley, I guess you can say she loves numbers.

-MAMA ROLIA MANYONGAI-JONES (Founding Mother)
+ROLIA MANYONGAI-JONES (Founding Mother)